cloudblog004/fantasticfoodies/content/en/posts/408-step-by-step-guide-to-make-perfect-tasty-sweet-and-amp-spicy-stuffed-dosa-using-same-batter.md

-So that's going to wrap it up with this special food tasty sweet &amp; spicy stuffed dosa using same batter recipe.
+So that's going to wrap it up with this special food tasty sweet & spicy stuffed dosa using same batter recipe.
 Thank you very much for your time.
 I am sure that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!